roots, rock, folk, jazz, soul, funk and electric delta

 The Young Sequoias have been building up an increasingly compelling repertoire of infectious grooves, funky, soulful, bluesy originals, and renditions of various popular delta blues classics.

-Formed in 2018, The Young Sequoias are Will Kallinderis, vocals, guitar and harmonica and Matt Colyer, drums, percussion and bass.
-Featuring a style that is highly intuitive, feeding off each other’s dynamics – Will’s upbeat guitar and harmonica together with Matt’s catchy rhythms creating a surprisingly full sound from a two piece act.
+Formed in 2018, The Young Sequoias are Will Kallins, vocals, guitar and harmonica and Matt Colyer, drums, percussion and bass.
+Featuring a style that is highly intuitive, feeding off each other’s dynamics – Will’s upbeat guitar and harmonica together with Matt’s catchy rhythms creating a surprisingly full sound from a two piece band.
 Together they introduce new interpretations of songs from Will’s debut album along with a vast range of new songs drawing on roots, rock, soul, funk and blues.

 Matt Colyer is a drummer, percussionist and bass player whose versatility has seen him in many different bands from jazz, blues, funk to folk, rock and latin.
 Various acoustic styles have also played a huge influence listening to lots of Indian, Celtic and North African music.

 Matt took to drums starting on snare in his school’s marching band and by his teen years had become interested in drum kit players of 60s and 70s bands including John Densmore from the Doors, John Bonham from Led Zeppelin, Mitch Mitchell from the Jimi Hendrix Experience and Ginger Baker from Cream.

 Jazz drummers also became an increasing influence, listening to the sounds of Tony Williams (Miles Davis), Billy Cobham, Lenny White, Joe Morello and Steve Gadd.
 All these drummers had influenced the rock drummers that Matt had first become enamoured with.
 Listening to all these bands also inspired him to take up bass guitar.